MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-subscription-settings.md

 ## Validate that a device is receiving only Defender for Endpoint Plan 1 capabilities

-After you have assigned Defender for Endpoint Plan 1 capabilities to some or all devices, you can verify that an individual devices is receiving those capabilities.
+After you have assigned Defender for Endpoint Plan 1 capabilities to some or all devices, you can verify that an individual device is receiving those capabilities.

 1. In the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), go to **Assets** > **Devices**.